raspberrypilearning/build-crumble-motor-buggy/en/step_3.md

 --- task ---

-Try and get the two motors lined up together so that they are the same distance from the back, or front, and parallel.
+Try to get the two motors lined up together so that they are the same distance from the back, or front, and parallel.

 ![Aligning motors](images/makeBuggy_motorAlignment.png)